Cognition is about the amazing things people’s minds do, such as learn, think, and decide. Cognition is not a simple process.

 Funding and Partnerships

-The scientists at Global Cognition have been awarded research funding from a variety of U.S. government agencies, such as NSF, ONR, and IARPA.
+The scientists at Global Cognition have been awarded research funding from a variety of U.S. government agencies, such as DLNSEO, NSF, ONR, and IARPA.

 Global Cognition researchers often collaborate with diverse partners, including members of universities, research institutes, government agencies, and companies to solve problems involving cognition.